jimdigriz/freeradius-oauth2-perl/README.md

     mkdir /opt/freeradius-perl-oauth2

-From the project directory on your workstation, copy `main.pl` and `module` to `/opt/freeradius-perl-oauth2`.
+From the project directory on your workstation, copy `main.pl` and `module` to `/opt/freeradius-perl-oauth2` and run on the server:

+    chown -R root:root /opt/freeradius-perl-oauth2

 # Configuration